Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Adversarial attack on attackers

 Defending by post-processing naturally carries the advantages of good accuracy and calibration \cite{guo2017calibration}, no additional training and negligible test-time computation.
 Although it does not improve the commonly-studied worst-case robustness \cite{croce2020reliable}, its potential to defeat SQAs in real cases has not been explored yet to the best of our knowledge.
 By investigating current defenses from the perspective of SQA defenders in Sec. \ref{sec:pre}, it is interesting to find that in the real world, no matter whether defenders alter inputs, models, or outputs, what users/attackers get are just the changes in outputs, \emph{i.e.}, the black-box setting.
 Thus, it is reasonable and preferable for SQA defenders to directly manipulate DNN's output scores, which has already become a standard practice in model calibration \cite{guo2017calibration}.

 But how?
 Now that attackers conduct the adversarial attack on the model, why cannot we defenders actively perform an adversarial attack on attackers?
 If attackers search for the adversarial direction by scores, we can manipulate such scores to cheat them into an incorrect attack path.
 Following this idea, we develop the adversarial attack on attackers (AAA) to control what the SQA attackers base their actions on, \emph{i.e.}, the loss (\ref{loss}) indicated by the DNN's output scores.
 Under such direct misleading, SQA attackers, following their original policy, would be guided to wherever we want them to go due to their greediness, seeing (\ref{greedy}).
-Therefore, we can adopt the extreme fooling that leads attackers to walk opposite towards their destiny, \emph{i.e.}, the non-adversarial direction.
-In this way, attackers are attacked to actually help DNNs become more confident in predictions.

-Reversing the attacker's path by directly altering outputs is simple.
-Since SQA attackers observe the margin loss (\ref{loss}), what we should do is force the modified loss to increase when the original unmodified loss actually decreases.
-This can be achieved by a one-to-one mapping between unmodified and modified loss values, \emph{e.g.}, outputting large margin loss (high confidence) when the original margin is small (model is not confident).
-However, this naive method prevents users from getting accurate prediction confidence since it greatly changes scores to reverse the overall loss trend along the adversarial direction.
-Thus, we alternatively reverse the loss in a small interval while keeping the overall trend unchanged as in Fig. \ref{fig:intro} (b).
-This design cheats attackers in most cases, but only requires slight modifications on scores so that the precision of confidence is largely preserved.
+But such change on outputs should be slight to ensure it is just attackers (observing loss trend) rather than users (observing outputs) that are misled.
+Therefore, the loss trend can not be reversed completely, but only be reversed locally in periodically-set intervals.